-2015 Women's Studies graduates will be honored at a reception on Friday, April 24th at 3 pm in the Luann Dummer Center for Women, an event combined with a reception for LDCW grant recipients.
+2015 Women's Studies graduates were honored at a reception on Friday, April 24, 2015 at 3 pm in the Luann Dummer Center for Women, an event combined with a reception for LDCW grant recipients.
 The ceremony also included induction of new members into the Triota Honor Society.

 Graduates of the UST Women’s Studies program are changing the world in a variety of ways.
 Some have gone on to graduate school, others have volunteered their time in service to others.
 Yet others are working in a variety of professional fields.
 Featured here are just a few of our former students: